cosmos/cosmos-sdk/docs/building-modules/module-manager.md

 ### `Manager`

-The [`Manager`](https://github.com/cosmos/cosmos-sdk/blob/master/types/module/module.go#L203-L209) is a structure that lists all the `AppModule` of an application, and defines the order of execution between several key components of these modules:
+The [`Manager`](https://github.com/cosmos/cosmos-sdk/blob/master/types/module/module.go#L203-L209) is a structure that holds all the `AppModule` of an application, and defines the order of execution between several key components of these modules:

 ```go
 type Manager struct {